AAC Holdings, Inc.

 Robbins Arroyo LLP is Investigating the Officers and Directors of AAC Holdings, Inc. (AAC) on Behalf of Shareholders

-Robbins Arroyo LLP is investigating whether certain officers and directors of AAC Holdings, Inc. (NYSE: AAC) breached their fiduciary duties to the company and its shareholders by intentionally deceiving investors about a criminal investigation that could adversely affect the company’s inherent value.
-AAC Holdings provides inpatient substance abuse treatment services for individuals with drug and alcohol addiction in the U.S.
+Robbins Arroyo LLP is investigating whether certain officers and directors of AAC Holdings, Inc. (NYSE: AAC) breached their fiduciary duties to shareholders.
+AAC Holdings provides inpatient substance abuse treatment services for individuals with drug and alcohol addiction in the United States.

 Concerned shareholders who would like more information about their rights and potential remedies can contact attorney Darnell R. Donahue at (800) 350-6003, or you can complete the form below and we will contact you directly.